hacolab/batbox/README.md

 not defined, because that is just string

 [use]
-call _CEcho "Hello World" Hel CF_RED
+call _CEcho "Hello World" Hel FC_RED

 ### Naming Rule